mancrurod/Scrape-The-Verse/README.md

 ---

-## 🧵 Why?

-Because scraping lyrics by hand is boring.
-Because APIs are flaky.
-Because we once lost all lyrics from “Blonde on Blonde” in a crash.
-And because if Dylan got a Nobel, we want the **data** to argue Swift could, too.

----

 ## 🛠 To Do

-This project is focused on one question: **Can Taylor Swift win the Nobel Prize in Literature?**
-The ETL pipeline will support that goal by enabling structured, analyzable lyric and metadata collection.
+The ETL is in motion — here’s what’s next on the roadmap:

-- [ ] Data cleaning (remove noise, normalize titles and structure)
+- [ ] Normalize and clean lyric text
-- [ ] Data merging (align Genius lyrics with Spotify track data)
+- [ ] Match Genius lyrics with Spotify metadata
-- [ ] Load to database for querying and cross-analysis
+- [ ] Load everything into a database for analysis
-- [ ] Build visualizations (lyric patterns, complexity, sentiment)
+- [ ] Build visualizations (sentiment, complexity, themes)
-- [ ] Final output: interactive or printable “lyricsbook”
+- [ ] Bonus: generate an interactive “LyricsBook”?
-- [ ] Unit tests and robust error handling
+- [ ] Add unit tests and robust exception handling

 ---

 ## 🤝 Contributing

-Pull requests are welcome.
-Just don’t start a flame war about which Dylan era is better.
+Pull requests welcome.
+Especially from Swifties with SQL skills.
+Just… don’t fight about *Reputation* vs *Red* in the issues.

 ---

 ## ✨ Credits

-Built by a language-loving dev with an unhealthy playlist history.
+Built by a language nerd with an overactive playlist.
-Helped by ChatGPT.
-Inspired by verses.
+Inspired by literature, lyrics, and one very specific Nobel Prize.

 > “You’re on your own, kid — but the script runs fine.”
 > — T. Swift, sort of.